-children with foster parents) (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).

-- Baptised Catholic children living within the Parish of Our Lady's Lillington who have a brother or sister (see Note 3 below) in the school at the time of admission - 3.
-Baptised Catholic children living within the Parish of Our Lady's Lillington - 4.
-Other Baptised Catholic children who have a brother or sister in the school at the time of admission - 5.
+- Baptised Catholic Children (see Note 2 below) who are in the care of a local authority (looked after children) or provided with accommodation by them (eg children with foster parents) (section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order). - 2.
+Baptised Catholic children living within the Parish of St Peter Apostle, Learnington Spa who have a brother or sister attending St Patrick's at the date of admission - 3.
+Baptised Catholic children living within the Parish of St Peter Apostle, Leamington Spa - 4.
+Other Baptised Catholic children who have a brother or sister attending St Patrick's at the date of admission - 5.
 Other Baptised Catholic children - 6.
-Non-Catholic children who are in the care of a local authority (looked-after children) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order). - 7.
-Non-Catholic children who have a brother or sister in the school at the time of admission - 8.
-Non-Catholic children
+Non-Catholic Children who are in the care of a local authority (looked after children) or provided with accommodation by them (eg children with foster parents) (section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order). - 7.
+Non-Catholic children who have a brother or sister attending the school at the time of admission - 8.
+Non-Catholic children point ("centroid") of the preferred school.
+(All measurements are subject to slight change due to updates to mapping data).